These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2014): 1-2.

-3/23/13: A strong Combine and pro day have Hopkins on the bubble of the first round.
-Sources have told WalterFootball.com that Hopkins has impressed teams in interviews and there are a few playoff teams at the back of the first round that are high on him.
+4/24/13: A strong Combine and pro day have Hopkins as a potential top-25 pick.
+Scouts have told WalterFootball.com that he could be the third receiver off the board and there are a few playoff teams at the back of the first round that are high on him.

 Hopkins totaled 1,405 yards on 82 catches and 18 touchdowns in 2012.
 He burned defenses with his deep speed while showing reliable hands and good route running.